NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Classes/Oracle.md

 ## Oracular ClarityLevel 19

 You now fully grasp the nature of the divine power behind your mystery, allowing you to work magic akin to miracles.
 Add two common 10th-rank divine spells to your repertoire.
 You gain a single 10th-rank spell slot you can use to cast one of those two spells using oracle spellcasting.
 You don't gain more 10th-rank spells as you level up, unlike other spell slots, and you can't use 10th-rank slots with abilities that give you more spell slots or that let you cast spells without expending spell slots.
 You can take the [[Feats/Oracular Providence|Oracular Providence]] feat to gain a second slot.

+# Mysteries

+Choose the divine mystery that fuels your mystical power.
+Your mystery might represent a pantheistic devotion to all the deities with power over the subject of your mystery, veneration of a particular ideal, or a conduit to raw divine energy.
+Whatever its origin and nature, your mystery determines the revelation spells you can cast and the oracular curse that overtakes your body.
+You learn skills related to that mystery, gain access to a cantrip, and gain a special benefit drawn from the combined divine knowledge and experience of your mystery.

+## Reading a Mystery Entry

+A mystery entry contains the following information, followed by a description of that mystery's curse.

+*   **Granted Spells** You automatically add the spells listed here to your spell repertoire, as described in Spell Repertoire on page 130.
+At 1st level, you gain a cantrip and a 1st-rank spell.
+You learn the other spells on the list as soon as you gain the ability to cast oracle spells of that rank.

+*   **Revelation Spells** You automatically gain your mystery's initial revelation spell at 1st level and can gain more by selecting the Advanced Revelation, Greater Revelation, and Diverse Mystery oracle feats.

+*   **Related Domains** These are the cleric domains associated with your mystery.
+You gain domain spells, which you can cast as revelation spells, by taking the Domain Acumen and Domain Fluency feats.
+At 11th level, the divine access class feature also gives you additional slotted spells based on your domains.

+*   **Mystery Skill** You become trained in the listed skill.
+A few mysteries make you trained in more than one skill.

+*   **Oracle Feat** You gain this 1st-level oracle feat.
+This is a cursebound feat, so using it aggravates your oracular curse.